xxruyle/bandcamp-download/README.md

 6) New album or song folder will now be where you set ```MUSIC_DIRECTORY```

 # Uploading to Youtube Music
+The script supports  <a href="https://github.com/sigma67/ytmusicapi">ytmusicapi</a> where you can instantly upload songs to Youtube Music after downloading.

 1) Follow the setup steps using the <a href="https://ytmusicapi.readthedocs.io/en/latest/setup.html">ytmusicapi documentation</a> to create a `headers_auth.json`

 2) Place the newly created `headers_auth.json` in the directory folder